Top 10 Partner Commanders in Magic: The Gathering

 CMC: 5 (both)

-Okaun and Zndrspit share a slot since they can only partner with each other, and sadly, they both cost five mana, meaning they don't offer the different-resource plays of most pairings.
+Okaun and Zndrsplt share a slot since they can only partner with each other, and sadly, they both cost five mana, meaning they don't offer the different-resource plays of most pairings.
 However, their effects work especially well together.
 At the start of combat on your turn, both flip a coin until you lose a flip, and for every coin flip a player wins, Okaun gains double power/toughness until the end of the turn while Zndrsplt lets you draw a card.

 Remember, this takes into account all won coin flips, including those from other cards or even your opponents!
 With a little luck and the right coin flip supports, Okaun can exponentially multiply his stats and offer a one-shot commander damage win; be sure to grant him trample, double strike, and haste to increase his offense capabilities.